Lavci

 Lavci is a village in the Bitola Municipality, North Macedonia near the city of Bitola.
 It is located on Baba mountain connecting with Bitola with the road "Lavchanski pat" (Лавчански пат).

 Demographics

+Lavci is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
+A majority of names attested bore mixed Slavic-Albanian anthroponyms, such as Gon, son of Gin, Dedie Vlash, Petko Gin among others.

 According to the 2002 census, the village had a total of 338 inhabitants.
 Ethnic groups in the village include: